 For all the half-baked metroidvania elements the DMC series ever sported, Devil May Cry 4’s failure to effectively implement them hurts the most.

 For every die-hard Devil May Cry fan that believes Ninja Theory’s DmC: Devil May Cry to be the greatest abomination possible, there is one that holds Capcom’s own Devil May Cry 4 in almost as low regard.
-Boy, that game did not do a great job in communicating its finesse to core fans, while still looking way to convoluted for outsiders to consider a purchase.
-In the Venn diagram of DMC fans hating single parts of the series, the two groups concentrating on DMC4 and DmC respectively might not overlap at all, but they were both pretty shitty in their time.
+The game did not do a great job in communicating its finesse to core fans, while still looking way to convoluted for outsiders to consider a purchase.
+In the Venn diagram of DMC fans hating single iterations of the series, the two groups concentrating on DMC4 and DmC respectively might not overlap at all, but were both equaly horrible in their time.
 Same goes with the group that hates DMC2, presumably.
 Let’s face it: Devil May Cry fans, and I don’t count my young self out here, have been great at being toxic assholes probably since before it came into such high fashion on the internet.
 But while I still stand to my opinion that the DmC reboot is a bad game both in style and substance, with the latter being soothed by the enhanced mechanics of 2015’s Definitive Edition, the quality of DMC4 is a much more complicated hill to die on.

 Looking Back on DMC4